zerothi/pythonsupport-page/docs/menu/documentation/environments/environments.rst

          python3 -m ipykernel install --prefix <path to venv|conda-env>

-Only insert the folder name in the ``< ... >`` block.
+Replace <path to venv|conda-env> with the path to your virtual environment.
-The problem, and fix, is described in greater detail `here <https://ipython.readthedocs.io/en/stable/install/kernel_install.html>`__.
+The problem and the fix is described in greater detail `here <https://ipython.readthedocs.io/en/stable/install/kernel_install.html>`__.